11ty/11ty-website/src/docs/filters.md

 #### Access existing filters {% addedin "0.11.0" %}

-If you’d like to reuse existing filters in a different way, consider using the new Configuration API `getFilter` method.
-You can use this to alias a filter to a different name.
-You can use this to use a filter inside of your own filter, or to use a filter inside of a shortcode.
+If you’d like to reuse existing filters, you can use the Configuration API’s `getFilter` method.
+When called with a valid filter name, it will return that filter’s callback function.
+It can be helpful when aliasing a filter to a different name, using a filter inside of your own filter, or using a filter inside of a shortcode.

 ```js
 module.exports = function(eleventyConfig) {